-The Company has established a whistleblowing system that enables all the Group's officers and employees as well as all individuals working at the Group (including part-timers and employees seconded from business partners) to notify the Compliance Committee directly with respect to compliancerelated issues, and to seek corrective action.
-The Company has set up points of contact for whistleblowers both internally and outside the Company (a corporate lawyer).
+The Group has established a whistleblowing system that enables all officers and employees as well as all individuals working at the Group (including part-timers and employees seconded from business partners) to notify the Compliance Committee directly with respect to compliance-related issues, and to seek corrective action.
+The Company has set up points of contact for whistleblowers both internally and outside the Group (a corporate lawyer).
 The Group's internal company rules rigorously provide for the whistleblowing system in terms of protecting the confidentiality of whistleblowers and prohibiting any disadvantageous treatment of any whistleblower.
+And in March 2020, the hotline was registered as conforming to the Consumer Affairs Agency's "Whistleblowing Compliance Management System certification (self-declaration of conformity registration system)" (WCMS certification) standards.